Welcome to Nutritional Services

 - Farm to School Program provides seasonal local produce from area farmers.

-- Four schools participate in the Fresh Fruit and Vegetable Grant Program.
+- Five schools participate in the Fresh Fruit and Vegetable Grant Program.

 - We serve a Grab N Go breakfast.